thetanz/smp-docs/docs/GettingStarted.md

 ]
 ```
 ## 4. Basic Integration
-Subscription Management need to be registered from your app using [TryAddProduct API](References/SubscriptionMgt.md#tryaddproduct-method).
+Use [TryAddProduct API](References/SubscriptionMgt.md#tryaddproduct-method) to enable Subscription Management to handle your extension monetization.
 We recommend executing it during installation and upgrade of your extension to the tenant.
 Example:
 <!--
 type: tab
 title: SubscriptionMgtProxy.Codeunit.al